merv1n34k/foamflow/README.md

 # Foamflow

-Foamflow is a simple pipeline manager to populate and orchestrate openfoam case files.
-For it to work you only need to define case temple - `case.template`, actual pipeline - `do_*` in `flow` script and `Flowfile` for configurable values.
+Foamflow is a pipeline manager to populate and orchestrate openfoam case files.
+It requires you to define case template (with all the files you need for the case) - `case.template`, and configurable values in `Flowfile`, the `flow` pipeline will do the rest.

-Using this pipeline, you can easily create a new case directory from a template, substitute configurable parameters, run the simulation, and extract results in CSV format.
+Using this pipeline, you can easily create multiple case directories from a template, substitute configurable parameters, run the simulation, and extract results in CSV format (depends how you define post processing stage).

 Useful for generating single experiment with variable cases.

+> [!important]
+> This pipeline assumes you are comfortable with OpenFOAM and bash scripting
+> Using this pipeline manager out-of-the box is NOT recommended
+> Case template is created specifically for my needs, adapt it as you need

 # Flow subcommands